Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Recent Wi-Fi Features

 \subsection{Open Challenges}

-This section has covered recent and advanced WiFi features such as beamforming, multi-user communications, channel bonding, spatial reuse, and multi-band.
-Although quite different, in all of them ML techniques are used mainly either (1) to adapt to the environment through selecting the most proper actions at the right moment, (2) for system-level performance predictions, or (3) to improve the operation of specific mechanisms by completing unavailable data.
+This section has covered recent and advanced Wi-Fi features such as beamforming, multi-user communications, channel bonding, spatial reuse, and multi-band.
+Although quite different, in all of them, ML techniques are used mainly either: \begin{itemize} \item to adapt to the environment through selecting the most proper actions at the right moment, \item for system-level performance predictions, or \item to improve the operation of specific mechanisms by completing unavailable data. \end{itemize}

 Since most of these features are recent, complex, and in development, many aspects are still not considered or considered only superficially.
 Therefore, there is room for future work in this area either by addressing the problems listed in previous subsections with different ML techniques or by simply picking some of the still uncovered aspects.
 In the following, we detail some open aspects in the different categories.